[AWS] Elastic Beanstalk

 Features

-AWS Elastic Beanstalk is used deploy and scale applications and services.
+AWS Elastic Beanstalk is used to deploy and scale applications and services.

 You can simply upload your code, and AWS Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, and auto scaling to application health monitoring.